 Income Tax Provision.
 Income tax expense consists of taxes paid or payable by us and our operating subsidiaries.
 Following our IPO.
 We are taxed as a corporation for U.S. federal and state income tax purposes and, as a result, are subject to U.S. federal and state income taxes, in addition to local and foreign income taxes, with respect to our allocable share of any taxable income generated by the Operating Company that will flow through to its members.
-The Operating Company has historically been treated as a partnership for U.S. federal and state income tax at the Operating Company level.
+The Operating Company has historically been treated as a partnership for U.S. federal and state income tax purposes.
+As such, income generated by the Operating Company flows through to its members and is generally not subject to U.S. federal or state income tax at the Operating Company level.
 Our non-U.S. subsidiaries operate as corporate entities in non-U.S. jurisdictions.
 Accordingly, in some cases, these entities are subject to local or non-U.S. income taxes.
 In addition, certain subsidiaries are subject to local jurisdiction taxes at the entity level, with the related tax provision reflected in the consolidated and combined statements of operations.